dcmi/dc-srap/profile/srap-profile.md

 Recommended practice is to identify formal meetings such as conferences with a URI.
 If this is not possible or feasible, a literal value that identifies the meeting may be provided.
 It is also possible to give both the name and the URI.

+### References

+Proposed DCMI Metadata Term:  http://purl.org/dc/terms/References

+Label: References

+A related resource that is referenced, cited, or otherwise pointed to by the described resource.

+NOTE: This property is an inverse property of Is Referenced By.

 ### Related Code

 Proposed DCMI Metadata Term: http://purl.org/dc/terms/relatedCode